exakat/exakat/docs/Rules.rst

 ###################

-The following classes have been found implementing an interface's methods, though it doesn't explicitely implements this interface.
+The following classes have been found implementing an interface's methods, though it doesn't explicitly implements this interface.
 This may have been forgotten.

 .. code-block:: php